Grade Level: Middle School (6th-8th grade)

 - Informal assessment through observation of students’ participation and effort during activities.

 - Reflection responses from students.

-Note: Ensure that students use proper form and technique during all exercises to prevent injury.
+Note: Ensure that students use proper form and technique during all exercises and yoga poses to prevent injury.
 Provide modifications for students with different fitness levels or special needs, as necessary.